Showing posts with label Camera Technology. Show all posts

 The best M43 wildlife photography camera is the one you keep with you.
 I purposely uploaded these images of my older Olympus E3 (10MP).
 Wildlife photographers don't need "forum-approved" cameras, the latest and greatest cameras, or those with the best reviews for wildlife photography.

-The Olympus E3 did not have AI Subject Recognition or Eye Detection.
-It was launched with the quickest AF lock-on time for 2007.
-While most photographers enjoy the benefits of technology and new autofocus features, it does not need to be a deal breaker for modern wildlife photography.
+The Olympus E3 has no AI Subject Recognition or Eye Detection.
+It was launched with the quickest AF lock-on time in 2007.
+While most photographers enjoy the benefits of technology and new autofocus algorithms, it does not need to be a deal breaker for experienced wildlife photographers.

 Olympus E-3 with 50-200mm f2.8-f3.5 lens.
 ISO160, 1/2000, f3.
 I converted the raw in PhotoLab 5.